[Last updated 9th November, 2018]

 - Fermented dairy products such as aged cheese, yogurt and quark

 - Soured foods such as sour cream and buttermilk

 - Tinned/canned, cured and processed meats

-- Fermented soya products including miso, tempeh and soy sauce
+- Fermented soy products including miso, tempeh and soy sauce

 - Green tea, matcha tea, coffee, cocoa, chocolate

-- All legumes (includes peanuts), and tree nuts (regular nuts)
+- All legumes (including peanuts) and tree nuts (regular nuts)